 The Western Cape Department of Environmental Affairs: Planning is assisting the Municipality with drafting a reviewed Spatial Development Plan.
-The SDF is in draft format and will be table with the draft IDP on 29 March 2022 and undergo a public participation process.
+The draft 2021 SDF was tabled to Council on 29 March 2022 and made available to the public for comments.
+The final document was table to Council on 20 May 2022 and adopted.
 The SDF also include a capital expenditure framework.